Travel Ideas & Inspiration

 Palmenhaus is open 7 days a week, but hours vary on the weekends.
 Reservations are available online to eat at the brasserie.

-Schmetterlinhaus’s hours change depending on the season, but they are open Monday through Sunday and tickets are required in order to enter.
+Schmetterlinhaus’s hours change depending on the season, but they are open Monday through Sunday, and tickets are required in order to enter.
 They may be closed for specific events (such as private wedding ceremonies), so plan your visit ahead of time.

-Where is Palmenhaus and Schmetterlinghaus?
+Where are Palmenhaus and Schmetterlinghaus?

 Both Palmenhaus and Schmetterlinghaus are located at Burggarten 1, 1010 in Vienna, Austria.

 Vienna’s churches each tell a unique story through their architecture and history.
-Whether you’re visiting for spiritual purposes or in admiration of the architecture, the following churches are awe-inspiring.

-20. St. Peter’s Church (Peterskirche): Baroque splendor
+20. St. Peter’s Church (Peterskirche)

 Peterskirche is an ornate Baroque church, known for its magnificent interior and serene atmosphere.
-It is one of the oldest (if not the oldest) churches in Vienna and is in the heart of the city.
+It is one of the oldest (if not the oldest) churches in Vienna and located in the heart of the city.

 How to visit St. Peter’s Church (Peterskirche) in Vienna

 St. Peter’s is open 7 days a week.
 The church offers regular orchestra concerts as well (which usually require tickets).
+Check online for special events.

 Where is St. Peter’s Church (Peterskirche)

-Peterskirche can be found in Vienna, Austria at Peterspl.
+Peterskirche can be found in Vienna, Austria, at Peterspl.
 1, 1010.

-21. Church of the Jesuits: a hidden Baroque beauty
+21. Church of the Jesuits

 How to visit the Church of the Jesuits in Vienna